Geo

 • Replicate repositories, LFS Objects, and Attachments (HTTPS + JWT).

-• You can push directly to a secondary site (for both HTTP and SSH, including Git LFS).
+• You can push directly to a secondary site (for both HTTP and SSH, including Git LFS), and it will proxy the requests to the primary site.

 • There are limitations when using Geo.